-The statistic shows the leading North American car brands in May 2016, based on the number of vehicles sold in the United States.
-In May 2016, just under 225,000 vehicles were sold under the Ford brand.
+The statistic shows the leading North American car brands in June 2016, based on the number of vehicles sold in the United States.
+In June 2016, some 230,287 vehicles were sold under the Ford brand.

 Vehicle sales of American car brands